 A New World

 The swift and rather needed move towards Agile in the software world had led to a lot of benefits.
 However, it also imposed pressure on the software tester, having to deal with the accelerated turnover of development pushed forward to production.
+A testing strategy needs to be in place.

 It is easy to figure out that repeatedly manual testing a whole system is rather unattainable.
 Consequently, developers and testers have to contribute effort to automated tests.